cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 ---
 keywords: voting, fraud, election, Trump, 2020
 description: Many Americans believe fraud occurred in the 2020 election, in part due to well-circulated theories on social media.
 I take a close look at one of the most popular (and seemingly plausible) of these theories.
-title: Which State Commits More Election Fraud Than Michigan (By One Popular Metric)?
+title: The State That Commits More Election Fraud Than Michigan (By One Popular Metric)
 toc: true
 badges: true
 comments: true